RobertAhlin/rpg-p3/README.md

     <li></li>
     </ol>
 </ul>
+Link to the game at Heroku: <a href="https://rpg-p3-40e9a3ed28c2.herokuapp.com/" target="_blank">https://rpg-p3-40e9a3ed28c2.herokuapp.com/</a>

 ## <a id="credits"></a>Credits

 <ul>
 <li>For this project I want to credit the Google search engine.
 It's hard to remember how to write all codes.</li>
 <li>A lot of help comes from search hits at the "stack overflow" forums.</li>
-<li>The game story written by ChatGPT with my instructions of a fantasy story including hilarious adventures of an elf and a dragon.
+<li>The game story written by ChatGPT with my instructions of a fantasy story including hilarious adventures of an elf and a dragon.</li>
+<li>Adobe Photoshop to edit the dragon-elf image for this readme.</li>
 </ul>

 ### <a id="acknowledgements"></a>Acknowledgements